-1. Upon receipt of each monthly invoice for work completed between September 1, 2022, and August 31, 2023 as described in Attachment A of this MOU, Fulton County, acting through Community Development, will, in reasonable due course, provide monthly payments to GWC upon conditional commitment of funds as the project is subject to Environmental Review.
+Upon receipt of each monthly invoice for work completed between September 1, 2021 and August 31, 2022 as described in Attachment A of this MOU, Fulton County, acting through its Department of Community Development, will, in reasonable due course, provide monthly payments to GWC upon conditional commitment of funds as the project is subject to Environmental Review.
 Payment shall then be made through reimbursement of costs incurred by GWC in the performance and execution of the services under this contract.
-Payments shall be made only after the County's receipt of proper and sufficient documentation of such costs satisfactory to the County.
-The County shall have the right not to pay any request for reimbursement or part thereof if not properly supported, or if the costs requested or any part thereof, as determined by the County, are unreasonably in excess of the actual stage of completion.
+Payments shall be made timely upon the County's receipt of proper and sufficient documentation of such costs and as satisfactory to the County.
+The County shall have the right not to pay any request for reimbursement or part thereof if not properly supported, or if the costs requested or a part thereof, as determined by the County, are reasonably in excess of the actual stage of completion.

-- 1. Each payment shall be made from funds allocated from the Coordinated Intake and Assessment grant through the GA 502 Fulton County COC Collaborative Applicant. - 2.
-The total amount of reimbursement provided by the GA 502 Fulton County COC Collaborative Applicant during the duration of this MOU shall not exceed \$401,951.35. - 3.
-The Cost Reimbursement Budget described in Attachment A of this MOU identifies the source and amount of funding that will be reimbursed monthly.
+- 2. Each payment shall be made from funds allocated from the Coordinated Intake and Assessment grant through the GA 502 Fulton County COC Collaborative Applicant. - 3.
+The total amount of reimbursement provided by the GA 502 Fulton County COC Collaborative Applicant, acting through Fulton County's Department of Community Development, during the duration of this MOU shall not exceed \$303,221.00 during the term of this MOU. - 4.
+The Coordinated Intake and Assessment Center Outreach Budget identifies the source and amount of funding that will be a reimbursed monthly as described in Attachment A of this MOU.